Clouded leopard (Neofelis nebulosa)

 Well-developed canines of the clouded leopard also deserve attention, as they may be even 4 cm (1.6 in) long (5 cm (2.0 in) according to some sources).
 Because of this length, when compared to the proportions of the whole body, the cats are called “modern-day saber-toothed cats”, which refers to the prehistoric saber-toothed tiger.

 Diet and prey

-Because of little information about clouded leopards, very little is also known about their diet.
-It is most likely that they hunt both animals living on trees and on the ground.
-The massive body of clouded leopards and their long canines allow killing even large prey, which includes mostly does, hogs, gophers, deer or pheasants.
+Due to the small amount of information collected about clouded leopards, little is also known about their diet.
+Most likely, they hunt both animals living in trees and those living on the ground.
+The massive body of clouded leopards and long fangs allow them to kill even large prey.
+Their prey is roe deer, hogs, gophers, deer and pheasants.

 Cloud leopards, despite being carnivorous, also eat plants and bird eggs.

-They most likely treat trees as resting places at daytime, but they also spend much time on the ground, for example, hunting.
+They most likely treat trees as resting places during the daytime, but they also spend much time on the ground, for example, hunting.
 They can chase their prey, but also lie and wait for it to come to them.

 Clouded leopards are the most talented climbers among big cats.
-There were even individuals in captivity that would come down trees with their heads directed towards the ground.
+There were even individuals in captivity that would come down trees with their heads directed toward the ground.

 They are able to hang down from a branch holding to it only with their hinder paws and tail, and they stay in that position until they jump.

 They also use their tail to keep balance on thin branches.